The Wort Jackson Hole

 There is no place like Jackson Hole for outdoor adventure and wildlife watching in both summer and winter.
 Located right next to Grand Teton National Park - named the Travel Channel's #1 park for wildlife and only 90 minutes from Yellowstone - the World's first National Park, Jackson Hole is surrounded by the crown jewels of the National Park System.
 By virtue of these icons of the American West, and in addition to the millions of combined acres of National Elk Refuge and three National Forests, ninety-seven percent of the land in Teton County is undeveloped providing an enormous feeling of space and freedom to guests visiting the area.

 Teton village for skiing is just 15 minutes away on the Wort's private shuttle.
 The Teton mountain range are on a lot of people's bucket lists.
-So once they have been tried, why not try some cat-skiing in the neighboring grand Targhee as well.
+So once they have been tried, why not try some cat-skiing in the neighbouring grand Targhee as well.

 With such magnificent mountains and rivers - including the iconic Snake River - activity options are limitless.
 From the most thrilling white water rafting and skiing, to serene moments on horseback or alone by a placid alpine lake, there is something for everyone in Jackson Hole.